ehorvat1/NES-MEP-Reader/README.md

 Those MQTT topics can be found also for HomeAssistant, but with slightly other names...HA is not testes from my side.

-So if you set the "Publish topic" in MQTT configuration to "smartmeter" the actual power used is published with full topic: smartmeter/meter/import/active
+So for example, if you set the "Publish topic" in MQTT configuration to "smartmeter" the actual power used is published with full topic: smartmeter/meter/import/active

-9) Only RAW MQTT Payload is tested so far.
-Others may work for above mentioned smart meter data.

 ## Web interface: